 I used to spend a bit of my spare time working on a few open source projects written in Scala.
 The primary intention was to learn functional programming while doing something useful and nontrivial.

 Another project worth mentioning is a relatively simple compiler and interpreter I developed for instructional purposes as part of a Cerner developer conference talk.
 The goal was getting attendees interested in functional programming, so the compiler was implemented in a purely functional style (no side effects) using Scala.
 I suggested during the talk that attendees port the compiler to their favorite functional language.
-I am currently working on a Haskell implementation after suspending that effort several years ago.
+I had been working on a Haskell implementation but suspended that effort several years ago.
 Both Kotlin and Clojure versions have already been implemented.

 Other projects can be found on my GitHub repository.